 View Sense International offices in a larger map

 Although Sense International is a fairly small charity, we have a big impact.
-For over 20 years we have been working in partnership with local organisations to provide expert support and services to deafblind people.
+For over 20 years we have been working in partnership with local organisations to provide expert support and services to people with deafblindness.

-We demonstrate to governments that deafblind people are worth investing in.
+We demonstrate to governments that people with deafblindness are worth investing in.
 And we put support in place so that we can walk away and leave solid expertise behind.

-With this support, deafblind children can finally receive the medical and educational support they need.
+With this support, children with deafblindness can finally receive the medical and educational support they need.
 They can learn to communicate, to develop self-care skills, receive an education and perhaps find a job.
 Rather than being excluded they can thrive and live as valued human beings.

 How we make a difference